Asymptotic Bounds for the Size of Hom$(A,{\rm GL}_n(q))$: Abstract

 \section{Abstract}

 Fix an arbitrary finite group $A$ of order $a$, and let $X(n,q)$ denote the set of homomorphisms from $A$ to the finite general linear group $\GL_n(q)$.
 The size of $X(n,q)$ is a polynomial in $q$.
 In this note it is shown that generically this polynomial has degree $n^2(1-a^{-1}) - \epsilon_r$ and leading coefficient $m_r$, where $\epsilon_r$ and $m_r$ are constants depending only on $r := n \mod a$.
-We also present an algorithm for explicitly determining these constants in a finite number of steps.
+We also present an algorithm for explicitly determining these constants.